JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 DS: same here

-NS: You shoudl  have a  back image in the  Image display called  "bump" maybe  if you go to the  side  panel

-NS: with is the  image display
+NS:  You shoudl  have a  back image in the  Image display called  "bump" maybe  if you go to the  side  panel  with is the  image display

 DS: yes